Wherever The Slip Dress Persists, Original It Girl Anita Pallenberg Lives On

 There is a wonderful children’s book, Agatha’s Feather Bed, that is built on a refrain we could all stand to repeat from time to time: “Everything comes from something.
 Nothing comes from nothing.”
 Another way to say it might be that everything begins somewhere, with someone — that almost nothing is really new, but a reimagining of whatever came before.
 That is certainly the case with fashion.
 And yet, so often we neglect to acknowledge the origins of a trend, seeing only the ripples instead of searching for the place where the pebble hit the water.

 Anita Pallenberg — the actress, model, quintessential girl-with-the-band, and under-sung fashion icon — was one such small rock, whose sartorial influence has ringed out through the decades.
-She passed away this week at the age of 73.
+She passed away this week at 73, in England.
 But her legacy will live on until the last slip dress is retired and tucked away in a drawer.

 Advertisement